 If you wish to work on

-local-components and see the changes within Local, you will need to run the following:
+local-components and see the changes within Local, you will need to do the following:

 - Start Local